jonnonz1/nz-statute-book/acts/public/1988/state-sector-act-1988.md

     (iii) is in substantially the same general locality or a locality within reasonable commuting distance; and (iv) is on terms and conditions of employment (including redundancy and superannuation conditions) that are no less favourable; and
     (v) is on terms that treat service within the State services as if it were continuous service.
-(2) Sections 60, 61, and 65 do not apply in relation to the offer of an alternative position.
+(2) Sections 60, 61, and 65 do not apply in relation to either position described in subsection (1).
 (3) This section overrides Part 6A of the Employment Relations Act 2000.

 ### 61AB Transitional provision relating to restriction of redundancy payments